angulardart/site-angulardart/src/tools/dartium.md

 ---
-layout: default
 title: "Dartium: Chromium with the Dart VM"
+short-title: Dartium
 permalink: /tools/dartium
-description: "Install and use Dartium, a build of Chromium with an embedded Dart VM."
+description: Install and use Dartium, a build of Chromium with an embedded Dart VM.
-short-title: "Dartium"
 ---

 Dartium is a special build of Chromium that includes the Dart VM.